 Click here to download the application

-Click here to download the application for organizations
+Click here to download application

 Dr. Eckrich founded Grace Place Wellness Ministries in 1999.
 He’s also the author of several books on wellness, ministry and Christian living.